 – Not the most workable in longer irons

 Cleveland’s Launcher UHX Irons incorporate hollow long irons (4-7-irons) for more distance and forgiveness, with lower and deeper weighting compared to traditional cavity back irons.

 Meanwhile, the 8-iron through to pitching wedge feature a cavity back construction, which focuses on precision and control rather than maximising distance.

 The Cleveland Launcher UHX irons will suit a player who struggles to find consistency with the longer irons but still craves a degree of control and precision in the shorter clubs.

 US Buy Now at Worldwide Golf Shops from $684.99

 UK Buy Now at Golf Support from £479

-For all the latest equipment news and reviews, be sure the follow Golf Monthly on Facebook, Twitter and Instagram.
+If you enjoyed this guide on the best distance irons, be sure the follow Golf Monthly on Facebook, Twitter and Instagram.